Quick answer

 Introducing Life Insurance

 Life insurance can be more than just a safety net for your family.
-It can also be a smart way to give tax-free gifts.
+It can also be a smart way to give outside the scope of IHT gifts.
 Imagine leaving a gift that can help your loved ones without them having to pay taxes on it.
 That’s where life insurance comes in.
 You can use a life insurance policy to leave a lump sum of money to your family members or friends.
 This means you can help them with big expenses like a mortgage, education, or even starting a business.

-One of the best things about using life insurance as a gifting strategy is that the payout is often tax-free.
+One of the best things about using life insurance as a gifting strategy is that the payout is often outside the scope of IHT.
 When you pass away, the life insurance company pays out a certain amount of money to your family members or whoever you’ve named as the beneficiary.
 This money is usually not taxed, which means they get to keep all of it.

 For example, if you leave £100,000 through a life insurance policy, your loved ones will receive £100,000 without having to pay any taxes on it.
 This is a great way to maximize the value of your gift.